massimopizzol/moutreach/_posts/2022-11-11-Green-tech-green-growth.markdown

 And again:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">And here the result, we were able to find a structure that fits basically all stories and described the &quot;life cycle&quot; or &quot;journey&quot; of a green tech from conception to market.
 7 steps influenced by 4 factors: Organisation, Funding, Technology, Market. <a href="https://t.co/rPfK0fUbKG">pic.twitter.com/rPfK0fUbKG</a></p>&mdash; Massimo Pizzol 🇺🇦 (@m_outreach) <a href="https://twitter.com/m_outreach/status/1590069623256657920?ref_src=twsrc%5Etfw">November 8, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+We were able to find a **structure** that fits basically all stories and described the "life cycle" or "journey" of a green tech from conception to market.
+Seven steps influenced by four factors: **Organisation, Funding, Technology, Market**.

 Not surprisingly, this scheme fits previous theories about innovation and the different steps in technology development (there are several models in the literature about this).
 So what is the new stuff here?